svenvdvoort/Delft-bikefinder/README.md

 > KISS (Keep It Simple Stupid)

-So please don't add Redux, to name an something... :P
+So please don't add Redux, to name something... :P

 # License
 For the license, see [LICENSE](LICENSE)